Skip to the main content.

 What Is An MVR Report?

-An MVR report searches a state’s department of motor vehicles for a candidate’s driving records.
+An MVR report searches a state’s Department of Motor Vehicles for a candidate’s driving records.
 This can be a simple way to confirm a candidate’s driver’s license is valid, but it can also identify any driving-related violations, which could potentially be relevant to a candidate’s qualifications.

 How much information you can pull from motor vehicle report varies by state.
 Most states return records from the past three years, but some states go back as far as 10 years.